shivaat/shivaat.github.io/_pages/publications.md

 author_profile: true
 ---

-\[Forthcoming\]
+### 2018

-Shiva Taslimipoor, Omid Rohanian, Ruslan Mitkov, Afsaneh Fazly: A fresh look at modelling and evaluation of multiword expression tokens.
+__Shiva Taslimipoor__, Omid Rohanian, Ruslan Mitkov, Afsaneh Fazly: Identification of multiword expressions: A fresh look at modelling and evaluation.
 In Multiword expressions at length and in depth.
-Extended papers from the MWE 2017 workshop (editors: Stella Markantonatou, Carlos Ramisch, Agata Savary and Veronika Vincze), Language Science Press.
+Extended papers from the MWE 2017 workshop (editors: Stella Markantonatou, Carlos Ramisch, Agata Savary and Veronika Vincze), pages 299 - 317, Language Science Press, 2018.

-### 2018
+__Shiva Taslimipoor__ and Omid Rohanian: SHOMA at Parseme Shared Task on Automatic Identification of VMWEs: Neural Multiword Expression Tagging with High Generalisation.
+In arXiv preprint arXiv:1809.03056.

 __Shiva Taslimipoor__, Omid Rohanian, Le An Ha, Gloria Corpas, Ruslan Mitkov: Wolves at SemEval-2018 Task 10: Semantic Discrimination based onKnowledge and Association.
 In proceedings of the 12th international workshop on semantic evaluation (SemEval 2018), pages 972-976, 2018.